 Recovery Meetings Near You

 Alcoholics Anonymous, Narcotics Anonymous and other groups like SMART Recovery can play an important role in your aftercare.
-Read on for more information about these groups.

-Alcoholics Anonymous (AA) MeetingsAlcoholics Anonymous is the most revered recovery group in the world.
+Alcoholics Anonymous (AA) MeetingsAlcoholics Anonymous is one of the most revered recovery groups in the world.
 Established in 1935, AA has been helping recovering alcoholics to stay sober for decades.
 AA is a fellowship of both men and women who share experiences with each other.
 Meetings are mostly open to the public, and they are free to attend.
 Studies have shown that those who regularly attend meetings are more likely to stay sober.
 Regardless of where you completed alcohol treatment, Palm Coast’s AA meetings can give you the support you need to stay sober.

 - First Baptist Church of Palm Coast Where: 6050 Palm Coast Pkwy.
 NW Palm Coast, FL 32137